eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-getting-started.md

 # Using Factories
 Factories can be invoked from a Factory URL built in multiple ways.
 You can replace the {% if site.product_mini_cli=="codenvy" %}`codenvy.io` domain with the hostname of any Codenvy on-premises installation.{% else %}`localhost:8080` domain with the hostname of any Che installation.{% endif %}

 {% if site.product_mini_cli=="codenvy" %}Using Factories on `codenvy.io` require the user to be authenticated.
 Users who are not authenticated will be presented a login screen after they click on the Factory URL.
-Users without an account can create one using the same dialog. domain with the hostname of any Codenvy on-premises installation.{% else %}{% endif %}
+Users without an account can create one using the same dialog.{% else %}{% endif %}

 #### Invoke Factory using its unique hashcode